Amy Goodman: Democracy Now!

-Goodman had been news director of Pacifica Radio station WBAI in New York City for more than a decade when she co-founded Democracy Now!
-The War and Peace Report in 1996.
-Since then, Democracy Now! has been described as "probably the most significant progressive news institution that has come around in some time" by professor and media critic Robert McChesney.

-In 2001, the show was temporarily pulled off the air, as a result of a conflict between some Pacifica Radio board members and staff members and listeners over the direction of the station.
-During that time, it moved to a converted firehouse, from which it broadcast from January 2002 for nearly eight years, until November 13, 2009.
-Democracy Now! subsequently moved to a studio located in the Chelsea neighborhood of Manhattan.

-Goodman credits the program's success to the "huge niche" left by coverage of mainstream media organizations.
+In 2000, amid conflicts regarding control of Pacifica that threatened the stability of the program's platform, Goodman negotiated greater independence for the program by pioneering a national, collaborative multimedia model to offer independent coverage of the political conventions of the 2000 United States presidential election.
+Democracy Now! thus expanded as a daily program broadcast across different media platforms, without advertisements and with support from foundations and listener contributions.
+Its website had 50,000 daily visits, its annual budget reached $1.8 million, and its staff grew to 27.
+Democracy Now! was dedicated to journalism in the style of George Seldes and Seymour Hersh.

 Interview with President Clinton

 When President Bill Clinton called WBAI on Election Day 2000 for a quick get-out-the-vote message, Goodman and WBAI's Gonzalo Aburto challenged him for 28 minutes with human rights questions about AIM activist Leonard Peltier, racial profiling, the Iraq sanctions, Ralph Nader, the death penalty, the North American Free Trade Agreement (NAFTA), the normalization of relations with Cuba, and the Israeli–Palestinian conflict.
 Clinton defended his administration's policies and said that Goodman was "hostile and combative".